 Throughout a flight, helicopters are generally running mostly in the mid to mid high throttle range.

-This places different requirements on the carburetor and is why all good nitro helicopter engines come with heli specific carburetors.
+This places different requirements on the carburetor and is why all good nitro helicopter engines come also be paired with heli specific carburetors.

 Which brings us to the next point of engine sizing in our nitro RC helicopter?
 If we are purposely under powering the engine to ensure is stays running, we must get that power back by putting in a slightly larger engine than what is called for.